Circulation Formula / Calm Formula

 T.G., Albuquerque, New Mexico

-A 40-year-old housewife presented with migraines, stress, and lack of sleep. she woke up frequently and had many stress-related headaches for years.
+A 40-year-old housewife presented with migraines, stress, and lack of sleep.
+She woke up frequently and had many stress-related headaches for years.
 The practitioner diagnosed the condition as Liver qi stagnation with heat rising.
 The practitioner felt the treatment should revolve around calming the shen (spirit).
-After two weeks of taking Calm, the headaches were less severe and less frequent, however sleeping was still poor.
+After two weeks of taking Calm, the headaches were less severe and less frequent, however, sleeping was still poor.
 At four weeks, her headaches were very mild and under control.
 She no longer needed to take any western medications.
-The patient appeared more calm and reported sleeping better and feeling less stressful.
+The patient appeared calmer and reported sleeping better and feeling less stressed.
 She was recommended to continue taking Calm for two to three more months.
 As an adjunct to the treatment, the practitioner also suggested taking Corydalin for her headaches, as well as reducing her caffeine intake.

 D.S., Flagstaff, Arizona

 S.C., a 42-year-old female, presented with stress due to domestic situations.
-Clinical manifestations included constipation, bloating, neck tension, insomnia, anorexia, fatigue, tearfulness and sadness.
+Clinical manifestations included constipation, bloating, neck tension, insomnia, anorexia, fatigue, tearfulness, and sadness.
 Her tongue was pale and scalloped, with a mid-line crack; her pulse was soft and soggy.
 The Western diagnosis was depressive disorder; the TCM diagnosis was Liver qi stagnation.
 After taking Calm at three capsules, three times daily, the patient reported feeling much better.
-Her voice became more animated, there was more character in her face, and more shine to her eyes.
-Furthermore, the patient stated that her neck tension, insomnia, constipation and sadness were gone.
+Her voice became more animated, and there was more character in her face and more shine to her eyes.
+Furthermore, the patient stated that her neck tension, insomnia, constipation, and sadness were gone.

 C.L., Chino Hills, California